zhenyuan992/OpenWave-1KB/README.md

 Environment
 ------------
 Currently OpenWave-1KB may be executed on Windows XP/7/8/10 32 or 64 bits OS.
-USB Driver you can find at [www.gwinstek.com](http://www.gwinstek.com).
+USB Driver can be found at [www.gwinstek.com](http://www.gwinstek.com).

-Please unzip the [OpenWave-1KB V1.01.zip](/OpenWave-1KB_V1.01.zip) and find the OpenWave-1KB.exe in the folder.
-OpenWave-1KB.exe can be executed directly without installation.
-Please be noticed that the path name and folder name can't be double-byte characters.
+For windows, OpenWave-1KB.exe can be executed directly without installation.
+Please note that the path name and folder name cannot be double-byte characters.

 The OpenWave-1KB source code can also be executed on Ubuntu 32 bits Linux OS or Raspbian OS(on Raspberry Pi 2,3,4).
 The USB driver is not required in this environment.